This New Covid-19-Related Disease Strikes Children

 The virus that causes Covid-19 is still circulating and infecting people at record levels.
 On July 1st alone, Florida recorded almost 10,000 cases.
 Though many cases are mild, the virus can be severe, even deadly—particularly for people with chronic health conditions or other risk factors.

 So far, children have not been hit particularly hard by the virus, says Jessica Mouledoux, MD, a pediatric cardiologist with the Ochsner Hospital for Children in New Orleans.
 Or at least, that was what experts thought: Now a number of children exposed to the virus that causes Covid-19 have developed bizarre and potentially deadly inflammation of limbs and organs—including the brain, heart, lungs, and kidneys—and doctors are scrambling for ways to spot the condition early and treat it effectively.
+(Here’s how to talk to your kids about Covid-19.)

 This Covid-19 syndrome is rare